 The virus most commonly spreads through bodily fluids, including saliva, which is why people nickname it the “kissing disease.”

-The rash that develops in mononucleosis typically consists of small red bumps that can occur anywhere on the body, including the face and trunk.
+The rash that develops in mononucleosis typically consists of small bumps that can occur anywhere on the body, including the face and trunk.
+It may have pink undertones on all skin tones, though it may be harder to see on darker skin.

 The rash is more prevalent among individuals taking certain antibiotics.
-According to research, 50–100% of children with mononucleosis developed a rash after taking penicillin derivatives.
+According to research, up to 80% of children with infectious mononucleosis developed a rash after taking ampicillin or amoxicillin, which are two types of penicillin.

 Other symptoms of mononucleosis include: